Sky-Wright/InstantTransmission/README.md

 ### For Developers

-**Note:** Current source code has untested WIP features.
-For a working build, checkout commit from June 7, 2025.
+**Note:** Current source code has untested WIP features that may cause errors.

 ```bash
 # Setup